 The fire threatened to turn red, and Vivendi’s grand project to collapse.
-Fearing that the European Commission will withdraw its takeover bid for Lagardère, Vincent Bolloré’s group has announced to employees of Gala, Tuesday, April 11, that he was about to put the people magazine on sale.
+Fearing that the European Commission will withdraw its takeover bid for Lagardère, Vincent Bolloré’s group has announced to employees of Gala, Tuesday, April 11, that he was regarding to put the people magazine on sale.
 Information revealed by online media The Informed.
 Vivendi will signify its commitment to do so before the European Commission on Wednesday, April 12.

 This announcement follows the conclusions of the in-depth investigation launched by Brussels into the current operation.
 Thus, in mid-January, the European Commission explained that it feared that “the operation, by combining three celebrity magazines [Paris Match de Lagardère, ainsi que Gala et Voici rachetés à Prisma en 2020]can give rise to a powerful market leader”.
-A situation that could have harmed “to the quality, diversity and prices, at the expense of the readers of this type of magazine”.
+A situation that might have harmed “to the quality, diversity and prices, at the expense of the readers of this type of magazine”.

 In its analysis, the Commission estimated that almost three quarters of the coverage of « Match » were reserved for photos of personalities, and covered identical covers to the two magazines.